soma-02/Diabetes_Prediction/README.md

 # Diabetes_Prediction

-	It is a Machine Learning based application using python which gives real time diabetes prediction, means whether a person is diabetic or not.
+	It is a Machine Learning based application using python which gives real time diabetes prediction, means whether a patient is diabetic or not.
 # Working

 Developed a model using Logistic Regression algorithm.This model predict whether the patient has diabetes or not based on various features like Glucose level,